mriise/fast_rsync/README.md

 [Documentation](https://docs.rs/fast_rsync)

-A faster implementation of [librsync](https://github.com/librsync/librsync) in pure Rust, using SIMD operations where available (for md4 only).
+A faster implementation of [librsync](https://github.com/librsync/librsync) in pure Rust, using SIMD operations where available.

 SIMD is currently supported on x86, x86-64, and aarch64 targets.